-Foundations of Economic Analysis, originally published in 1947, was the first detailed statement of economic theory in mathematical terms.
+12 The original mathematical analysis of the multiplier-accelerator model was Samuelson (1939).
+Samuelson was a true pioneer of the use of mathematics in economic analysis.
+His Foundations of Economic Analysis, originally published in 1947, was the first detailed statement of economic theory in mathematical terms.
 Samuelson's famous Economics text dominated the market for decades.
 He won the Nobel Prize for economic science in 1970, the second year in which the prize was awarded.
 The presentation of the multiplier-accelerator model used here is based on Chapter 17 of Allen (1968).

 13 See Hicks (1950).
-Hicks argued that capacity constraints would prevent the economy from moving too far above its growth path and that the non-negativity constraint on gross investment would prevent it from moving too far below it.
-When the economy hit the floor and ceiling that bound the growth path, it would be sent back toward the path.
+Hicks argued that capacity constraints would prevent the economy from moving too far above its growth path and that the nonnegativity constraint on gross invest-